Cheap and simple copper plating of lead bullets

 The wire looks like a "C" but at sharp angles.
 The angular cut section is point up and bends 90 degrees. the bottom runs the diameter of the largest bullet you intend to plate.
 Then bend it up 90 degrees to a height of about 2x that of the tallest bullet.
 Now bend it down at ~45 degrees until it lined up with the sharp edge, now bend it up inline with the sharp tip.

-The top of the hanger, I scrapped off the coating and form it into a loop as a hanger.
+The top of the hanger, I scraped off the coating and form it into a loop as a hanger.
 This loop makes electrical contact with the copper wire.

 You may want to add a little strength to the copper wire.
 Simple, just place one end in a vice and on a long run, using vice grips pull the wire until you feel it stretch a little.
 This will add more spring strength and give the formed "C" some spring action.